A pointwise cubic average for two commuting transformations

 A deep connection between measure preserving systems and topological dynamical systems is the Jewett-Krieger Theorem \cite{J,K} which asserts that every ergodic system $(X,\mu,T)$ is isomorphic to a strictly ergodic topological dynamical system $(\wh{X},\wh{\mu},\wh{T})$, where $\wh{\mu}$ is the unique ergodic measure of $(\wh{X},\wh{T})$.
 We say that $(\wh{X},\wh{T})$ is a {\it topological model} for $(X,\mu,T)$.

 Further refinements have been given to the Jewett-Krieger Theorem.
 We state the one which is useful for our purposes.

 \begin{defn} Let $(X,\mu,G_0)$ be a measure preserving system.
-We say that $G_0$ acts {\it freely} on $X$ (or the system $(X,\mu,G_0)$ is {\it free}) if for any non-trivial $g\in G_0$ the set $\{x\in X: gx=x\}$ has measure 0.
-If $(X,\mu,G_0)$ is ergodic and $G_0$ is Abelian and this is equivalent to say that any non-trivial $g\in G_0$ defines a transformation different from the identity transformation on $X$. \end{defn}
+We say that $G$ acts {\it freely} on $X$ (or the system $(X,\mu,G_0)$ is {\it free}) if any non-trivial $g\in G$ defines a transformation different from the identity transformation on $X$. \end{defn}

-Particularly, we say that an ergodic system $(X,\mu,S,T)$ with commuting transformations is {\it free} if $S^iT^j$ is not the identity transformation on $X$ for any $(i,j)\neq (0,0)$.
+Particularly, we say that a system $(X,\mu,S,T)$ with commuting transformations is {\it free} if $S^iT^j$ is not the identity transformation on $X$ for any $(i,j)\neq (0,0)$.

 \begin{thm}[Weiss-Rosenthal \cite{W}] Let $G_0$ be an amenable group and let $\pi\colon Y \to X$ be a factor map between two measure preserving systems $(Y,\nu,G_0)$ and $(X,\mu,G_0)$.
 Suppose that $(X,\mu,G_0)$ is free and $(\wh{X},\wh{G}_0)$ is a strictly ergodic model for $(X,\mu,G_0)$.
 Then there exits a strictly ergodic model $(\wh{Y}, G_0)$ for $(Y,\nu,G_0)$ and a topological factor map $\wh{\pi}:\wh{Y}\to \wh{X}$ such that the following diagram commutes: